“Videte, vigilate, et orate.”

 Ideoque statuimus ut ab hora vespertina usque ad horam tertiam sequentis diei silentium teneatis, nisi forte necessitatis vel causa rationabilis, aut licentia Prioris, silentium interrumpat.

-Therefore we establish that from the hour of Vespers to the hour of Terce of the subsequent day, you are to keep silence, unless perhaps by a reasonable cause of necessity, or the permission of the Prior, one may break the silence.
+Therefore we establish that from the hour of Vespers to the hour of Terce of the subsequent day, you are to keep silence, unless perhaps by a cause of reasonable necessity, or by the permission of the Prior, one may break the silence.

 Alio vero tempore, licet silentii non habeatur observatio tanta, diligentius tamen a multiloquio caveatur, quoniam sicut scriptum est—et non minus experientia docet—In multiloquio peccatum non deerit, et qui inconsideratus est ad loquendum sentiet mala; item, qui multis verbis utitur, laedit animam suam; et Dominus in Evangelio: De omni verbo otioso quod locuti fuerint homines, reddent rationem de eo in die iudicii.
 Faciat ergo unusquisque stateram verbis suis, et frenos rectos ori suo, ne forte labatur et cadat in lingua, et insanabilis sit casus eius ad mortem, custodiens cum Propheta vias suas, ut non delinquat in lingua sua et silentium, in quo cultus iustitiae est, diligenter et caute studeat observare.